sebne89/reactar/README.md

 # ReactAR

 The project has been realised as part of the module 'Mobile Computing' by lecturer Michael Schellenbach.
 ReactAR offers information about planets, moons and dwarfplanets of our solar system.
 In addition it offers the option to look at some celestial bodies in augmented reality.
+The information are fetched from Wikipedia and contain a short description and the first paragraph from Wikipedia for the chosen celestial object.

+A further feature is called [APOD](https://apod.nasa.gov/apod/astropix.html) and offers the latest Astronomy Picture of the Day from [NASA](https://www.nasa.gov).
+Furthermore the last five apods are accessible in an image gallery.

+The following celestial objects contain an AR-View option:
+* All planets
+* Moon (Earth's moon)
+* Neptune (Dwarfplanet)

 The following guidelines & demands had to be fullfilled:
 *  Total effort: 50-60 hours
 *  Framework: React Native
 *  Additional Feature: Augmented Reality, Machine Learning or GPS etc.
-*  Additional Requirements: Usage of a database (MongoDB) and a webservice (NodeJS) to supply data to the application
+*  Additional Requirements: Usage of a database (MongoDB) and a webservice (NodeJS) to supply data to the application (or ReST API)
 *  Releasing the project at gitlab / github
 *  Documentation of the project in gitlab / github

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Make sure you have a package manager like [Yarn](https://yarnpkg.com/lang/en/) or [npm](https://www.npmjs.com) installed and at least [XCode](https://developer.apple.com/xcode/) 9 installed.
+The following stepts are tested with Yarn on Mac OS Mojave 10.14.4 with XCode Version 10.2.1.
+Consider switching to Yarn if npm causes problems.

+* Open your terminal and navigate to a preferred folder where you want to store the ReactAR project
+* git clone ...
+* cd reactar
+* yarn install

+Go to [NASA Open APIs](https://api.nasa.gov/index.html) and register yourself for an api key.
+Enter your api key in 'components/APOD.js' on line 18.
+Save and Close 'APOD.js'.

 ### Prerequisites